check-sked/crypto_data_resources/defi_tvl/README.md

 - See [here](https://github.com/check-sked/crypto_data_resources/blob/main/csv_examples/defi_tvl/Aave_TVL_by_Token.csv) for example of file returned.
 - **This is a complex request that may take some time to fully render.
 In terminal messages will guide you through completion.**
 - **Note: there are some inconsistencies in the JSON results of DeFiLlama's API endpoint for TVL token data.
 Some coins produce $ amounts and some do raw token amount.
 Make sure to confirm results.**

 --

+### protocol_tvl.py

+- Returns complete historical TVL of a specified protocol from inception to time of request.
+- User inputs desired protocol.
+- Refer to [protocols_list.py](https://github.com/check-sked/crypto_data_resources/blob/main/defi_protocols_chains/protocols_list.py) for list of available protocols.
+- See [here]() for example of file returned.

+--